UQMPC/ScriptCollabDemo/README.md

 # ScriptCollabDemo
 New to github or our repo?
-Try submitting a pull request, creating a new issue here.
+Try submitting a pull request or creating a new issue here.